Fran-Reyes/applydigitaltest/README.md

-# Products API — Apply Digital Test
+# Products API — Code Challenge

 A **NestJS + TypeORM (PostgreSQL)** API that: